khartinger/D1mini_oop/D1_oop19_mqtt_counter_oled1/README.md

 # Di mini: Simple MQTT counter with OLED
-Sketch: D1_oop19_mqtt_V2_counter_oled1, Version 2017-10-31
+Sketch: D1_oop19_mqtt_counter_oled1, Version 2017-07-21
 [Deutsche Version](./LIESMICH.md "Deutsche Version")

 This sketch connects to a MQTT server via WLAN:
-* D1 mini subscribes all messages "button/#".
+* D1 mini subscribes all messages "button".
-* When message "button/xx" with payload 1 is received, a counter is incremented, the value is displayed on oled shield and printed to Serial (xx is the number of button 00 to 99).
-Payload 0 resets the counter.
+* Received messages are printed to Serial.
+* For topic "button": if payload is '0', the counter is reseted, if payload is '1', the counter is incremented.
-* After that, a message "button/xx/ok" is published containing the counter value.
+* Afterwards the value is printed to Serial, displayed on oled and published with topic "counter", payload counter value.

 __*Don't forget to change WiFi data to your network values*__ in line
 `MqttClientKH client("..ssid..", "..password..","mqtt server name");`